cpunion/erlang_protobuffs/README.markdown

 How cool is that?
 From .proto files, we create modules that export encode and decode functions for the messages defined.

-## CAVEATS

-Support for parsing proto files and creating code from it is volatile and should be considered alpha software at best.
-Please do not use this in production.

 ## no_debug_info

 The protobuffs_compile module relies on the pokemon_pb module being compiled